livingflore/BattleBitEACFix/README.md

 ### [•](https://i.imgur.com/rR0rDnB.png) You were kicked by anti cheat.
 Make sure...
 0) if you using custom lang file - get rid of it and you're fine.
 1) If you're on linux - make sure that you don't have EAC entries in /etc/hosts (which was needed for Star Citizen for example).
-2) Run the batch (download button above) and ensure that nothing blocks EAC connection.
+2) Run the batch (download button above).
+3) Ensure that absolutely **NOTHING** blocks EAC connection (antivirus/firewall/ISP).
-3) Delete Certificates folder located in [Installed Files](https://i.imgur.com/t8Pocyo.png) > EasyAntiCheat folder and [verify game files](https://discord.com/channels/303681520202285057/1023557425594372217/1125549517027160097).
+4) Delete Certificates folder located in [Installed Files](https://i.imgur.com/t8Pocyo.png) > EasyAntiCheat folder and [verify game files](https://discord.com/channels/303681520202285057/1023557425594372217/1125549517027160097).
-3) Change your IP by restarting modem/router or use private VPN/[Cloudflare WARP](https://1.1.1.1).
+5) Change your IP by restarting modem/router or use private VPN/[Cloudflare WARP](https://1.1.1.1).
-4) If anything above won't help you, then you are on your own.
+6) If anything above won't help you, then you are on your own.
 Good luck.

 ### • I can't find my problem above...
 Reach out to [#anti-cheat-help](https://discord.com/channels/303681520202285057/1023557300214050968) in BattleBit Discord server (button above) for futher assistance.